tambetvali/LaegnaAITestsCoPilot/SnippetsCode/Snippet1Editor/README.md

 ---

-# 0. Getting Started With ChatGPT or Copilot
+# Starting point: Getting Started With ChatGPT or Copilot

 This project is intentionally small, transparent, and AI‑friendly.
 Whether you use a lightweight 3B model or a large model, the assistant can fully understand the codebase and help you extend it.